stefanjudis/pwt-workshop/lessons/02-writing-tests/01-locators-and-actionability.md

 ![Actionability log](../../assets/02-01-actionability-log.png)

 > **Note**
-> These auto-waiting concepts allow you to drop many manual `waitFor` statements because you don't have to check if an element exists.
-Actions will wait/retry until an element is available or throw a timeout error.
+> These auto-waiting concepts allow you to drop many manual `waitFor` statements because you don't have to check if an element exists or is visible.
+Actions will wait/retry until an element is "ready for action" or throw a timeout error in your test.

 ```javascript
 // 👎